AndreeeasN/pp2-memento/README.md

   ![Memento Tile Colors](assets/images/documentation/memento-tile-colors.png)

-- Buttons are also styled to resemble the tiles used in-game except with a Font-awesome icon featured on it.
+- Buttons are also styled to resemble the tiles used in-game with a Font-awesome icon featured on it.

   ![Memento Buttons](assets/images/documentation/memento-buttons.png)